 How long after pregnancy should I wait before having Breast Enlargement Surgery?

-It's recommended that patients wait at least three to six months after pregnancy before having your breast enlargement consultation.
-This is to make sure that your breasts have settled back to their pre-pregnancy size and shape thus allowing the surgeon to gain a true understanding of your requirements.
-However, you may have to wait until you're 6 months postpartum until you're able to have the actual surgery.
+It's recommended that patients wait at least three to six months after pregnancy before having their breast enlargement consultation.
+This is to make sure that the breasts have settled in their size and shape, thus allowing the surgeon to gain a true understanding of what is needed.
+However, patients may have to wait until six months postpartum until their able to have the actual surgery.